-Historical Hot Spots in South Walton
+Historical Hot Spots in Walton County

 The great hurricane of 1926 washed out the foundation of Grayton Beach’s largest home at the time, but it still remains standing today!
-Built in 1890, the structure had several names in its early years like “The Grayton Hotel” and the “Grayton Grand” but the home has been referred to by locals as “The Wash-a-Way House” (10 Hotz Ave, Grayton Beach) since the great hurricane.
-Wash-a-way has since been renovated, but has preserved historic elements such as the signature of a sailor from its time as Coast Guard headquarters, which can be found in one of the home’s closets.
-The home is open for renters, learn more about this house at www.rivardnet.com/28618.
+Built in 1890, the structure had several names in its early years like the “Grayton Hotel” and the “Grayton Grand,” but the home has been referred to by locals as the “Wash-a-Way House” (10 Hotz Ave, Grayton Beach) ever since the storm.
+Wash-a-Way has since been renovated but has preserved historic elements such as a sailor’s signature in one of the closets which dates back to the home’s time as Coast Guard headquarters during WWII.

 Another historic home in the area, Shepherd Cottage (179 Defuniak Street, Grayton Beach), is one of the few remaining original early cottages of “Old Grayton Beach.”
 The quaint cottage has received modern updates but has maintained many original characteristics.

 Local folklore claims that Hogtown Bayou got its name from passels of wild hogs that roamed the woods here.
 However, it was destined for more civilized inhabitants.
 In the late 1800s, Charles Cessna began developing this area southeast of Choctawhatchee Bay into the community of Santa Rosa Beach.
 By the early 1900s, Hogtown Bayou had become a thriving town center, with a population around 1,200.
 It was home to two turpentine mills, a sugar cane syrup factory and a cannery, along with several other businesses.
 A general store and hotel welcomed visitors arriving by steamboat.